ADEOS (Advanced Earth Observing Satellite) / Midori

 Adjustment factor (ratio)

 ADEOS-TOMS operations, data processing and data distribution are conducted by the Science Operation Center (SOC) at Goddard Space Flight Center.
 The SOC processes all near-real-time data obtained at US receiving stations and JAXA's EOC (Earth Observation Center).
-The preliminary Level 3' data set is available to science or operational users via Internet.
+The preliminary Level 3' data set is available to science or operational users via the Internet.

-POLDER (Polarization and Directionality of the Earth's Reflectances):
+POLDER (Polarization and Directionality of the Earth's Reflectances)

-POLDER is a passive optical imaging radiometer of CNES (as passenger instrument on ADEOS).
-Objectives: Observation of bidirectionality and polarization of the solar radiation reflected by the atmosphere: tropospheric aerosols (inversion of the physical properties); ocean color (accurate determination of sea surface reflectances); land surfaces (determination of surface BRDF and improvement in the correction of the surface bidirectional and atmospheric effects on vegetation indices); Earth radiation budget (determination of cloud BRDF and classification of clouds according to their bidirectional properties).
+POLDER is a passive optical imaging radiometer of CNES (as a passenger instrument on ADEOS).
+Objectives: Observation of bidirectionality and polarization of the solar radiation reflected by the atmosphere: tropospheric aerosols (inversion of the physical properties); ocean colour (accurate determination of sea surface reflectances); land surfaces (determination of surface BRDF and improvement in the correction of the surface bidirectional and atmospheric effects on vegetation indices); Earth radiation budget (determination of cloud BRDF and classification of clouds according to their bidirectional properties).
 POLDER is capable to observe an area from various directions along with the spectral characteristics of the reflected solar light.
 30) 31) 32) 33) 34) 35) 36)

 a) Measurement of polarized reflectance in VIS/NIR